micro-ROS/micro-ROS.github.io/_docs/tutorials/core/overview/index.md

   - /docs/tutorials/
 ---

-This chapter provides you a number of tutorials to learn micro-ROS and relevant tools for the different RTOS supported by micro-ROS.
-We divided this chapter into two sections core tutorials and advanced tutorials.
+This chapter provides the user with a number of tutorials to learn micro-ROS and relevant tools for the different RTOSes supported by micro-ROS.
+In the [**Advanced Tutorials**](../../advanced/overview/) section, you'll find more advanced tutorials to strenghten your micro-ROS knowledge.

 If you are new to micro-ROS, we strongly suggest that you take the tutorials in the following order: